sjsu-library/unionist/_items/unionist--text-0399.md

 subject: The Unionist; White Opposition
 type: Text
 category: Negative notice
-article.type:
+articleType:
 volume:
 issue:
-transcription: The “Unionist,” (so mis-called,) has expired, and in its stead [sic] we have<br>received from Brooklyn a very near and well conducted paper bearing the title of<br>the “Windham County Whig and Unionist,” published by Mr. C. M. Halle.
+transcription: The “Unionist,” (so mis-called,) has expired, and in its stead [sic] we have <br>received from Brooklyn a very near and well conducted paper bearing the title of <br>the “Windham County Whig and Unionist,” published by Mr. C. M.
-  We trust<br>the Whig will speak the sentiments and receive the patronage of the intelligent<br>yeomanry of that County.<br>
+  Halle.
+We trust <br>the Whig will speak the sentiments and receive the patronage of the intelligent <br>yeomanry of that County. <br>
 scholarlyNotes: I feel this is incorrect, as Garrison and others make reference to issues of <em>The Unionist</em> much later than this.
 commentary: I feel this is incorrect, as Garrison and others make reference to issues